 He’s just as agile of a jumper as he is a runner.
 Get the tallest fence available, because you’re going to need it.
 Saluki owners have reported their dogs jumping six feet high with no problem!

 However, refrain from getting one of those underground electric fences because they do nothing to dissuade the Saluki.
 If he wants his prey badly enough, he’ll push right through the fencing, possibly hurting himself in the process.
 Not worth it.

 The Saluki is sensitive and can pick up on emotions.
 Their intuitive nature causes them to be stressed when there is tension in the home.

 A Saluki is not the right dog for you if you want easy obedience and complete adoration.
-While they can be trained using positive training methods, they prefer to do it at their own speed.
+While you can train them using positive training methods, they prefer to do it at their own speed.

 Salukis will benefit from obedience training at a young age.
 Use positive reinforcement like treats and praise.
 Do not use negative training methods on the sensitive Saluki.

-They think for themselves and sometimes they prefer to do something more interesting to them than training.
+They are independent dogs who think for themselves, and sometimes they prefer to do something more interesting to them than training.

 If you don’t make training a fun and positive experience, they are perfectly fine ignoring you.